 Adherence to Statement of Accounting Policies as detailed in financial statements

 Company established an AIM Rules

 Significant geopolitical event in one our operating theatres

 Loss of operating ability and / or major project delays

 Stakeholders engagement plans to ensure visibility in political operating environment

 Balancing salary with longer term incentive and retention plans

 The Directors have established procedures, for the purpose of providing a system of internal control.
 An internal audit function is not considered necessary or practical due to the size of the Company and the close day to day control exercised by the CEO and COO.
 However, the Board will continue to monitor the need for an internal audit function.
 The Board works closely with and has regular ongoing dialogue with the outsourced finance function and has established appropriate reporting and control mechanisms to ensure the effectiveness of its control systems.
 The outsourced finance function reports directly to the CEO who has responsibility at the board level for the finance function.

-The Board is currently comprised of four Directors; Alastair Ferguson, Non-Executive Chairman; Jon Fitzpatrick, Non-Executive Director; Don Nicolson, Independent Non-Executive Director and Tom Reynolds, CEO.
+The Board is currently comprised of four Directors; Alastair Ferguson, Non-Executive Chairman; Jon Fitzpatrick, Non-Executive Director; Don Nicolson, Independent Non-Executive Director, Muir Miller, Independent Non-executive Director, and Tom Reynolds, CEO.
 Biographical details of the current Directors are set out within Principle Six below.